 The Indians shipped him to Sherbrooke, Quebec, in the Class C Provincial League in 1955.
 "I did not do too well [0-4, with a 3.43 ERA]," Bell recalled.
 "I got banged around, and I was wild, nervous, scared, and young.
 I was only 18 years old.
 After a few weeks there, they sent me down to [Class D] Vidalia and I finished up pretty good."
 That winter he married Barbara Ann Jahn, his high school sweetheart.
 "We got married when I came home that winter, and she was with me my whole baseball career -- then we went our separate ways.
 We got married too young and it's hard on baseball wives.
 They have to do all the packing and everything while you're doing your thing.
 School and all that stuff.
 It wasn't a good life for the wives."

 In 1956 he was assigned to Reading, Pennsylvania, in the Eastern League, where he was teammates with Jim "Mudcat" Grant.
-Bell finished 13-8, 2.84, and led the league with 192 strikeouts, a league record that still stood as of 2006 and which has earned him induction into the Reading Sports Hall of Fame.
+Bell finished 13-8, 2.84, and led the league with 192 strikeouts, a season that earned him induction into the Reading Baseball Hall of Fame.
 He was on the way to repeating the strikeout feat in Double-A Mobile, Alabama, in 1957 when he was bumped up to San Diego in the Triple-A Pacific Coast League.
 The PCL was the big time as minor leagues went, though the San Diego Padres were far from the cream of the crop then.